aaron-grau/curic/react/homeworks/questions/rainbow_routes.md

 Once you've added the nested routes, the next step is set up the click handlers to so we can actually get to these routes.
 You probably noticed text below the red and blue square, prompting you to add another color.
 Our job now is to make those links work!

 Open up the `red.jsx` and `blue.jsx` files within the components folder.
 You'll again see that click handlers and callbacks have already been set up.
 Go ahead and add code to all the click handler callbacks.
 When you push the new route in the `hashHistory`, make sure it's appropriately nested!
+The nested colors should show up on top of the base color (i.e. we'll see a small orange square overlapping a larger red one).

 Test that your code works by navigating through all the routes.
 Time to celebrate! :tada: :rainbow: :tada: